Low spin solutions of Higher Spin Gravity: BPST instanton: Chiral Higher Spin Gravity

 \subsection{Low-spin (de)coupling}

 Let us consider the $u(2)$-gauged Chiral theory.
 In this theory $\omega=\omega(y,\bry)\fdu{P}{Q}$ and $C=C(y,\bry)\fdu{P}{Q}$.
-Let us further consider solutions that activate only the low-spin subsector of Chiral theory, i.e. we have the following potentially nonvanishing components of $\omega$ and $C$: \besubeqs

-\esubeqs where in the last line we did not include the factorials as we will work with the generating functions as the whole.
-The gravitational subsector of $\omega$ must be an $su(2)$-singlet, i.e. is a multiple of $\epsilon^{PQ}$.
+Let us further consider solutions that activate only the low-spin subsector of Chiral theory, i.e. we have the following potentially nonvanishing components of $\omega$ and $C$: \besubeqs \esubeqs where in the last line we did not include the factorials as we will work with the generating functions as the whole.
+The gravitational subsector of $\omega$ and $C$ must be an $su(2)$-singlet, i.e. is a multiple of $\epsilon^{PQ}$.
+In practice, we will see that the spin-two will be in its vacuum, i.e. the corresponding components of $C$ vanish.